 Individuals who feel that they have experienced sexual misconduct are encouraged to work with Confidential Resources.
 Support resources are available to members of the University community regardless of where or when the misconduct occurred or who else was involved.

-The Office of Gender Equity and Title IX Administration is available to discuss resources and accommodations that may be helpful.
-Requests for accommodations/interim measures may also be coordinated by an undergraduate complainant’s director of student life (DSL) or by a dean at the Graduate School if the complainant is a graduate student.
+The Office of Gender Equity and Title IX Administration is available to discuss resources and supportive measures that may be helpful.
+For more information, please contact Director of Gender Equity and Title IX Administration Regan Crotty (firstname.lastname@example.org) and/or see section VII of the Title IX Sexual Harassment policy and section VII of the University Sexual Misconduct policy.
+Requests for supportive measures may also be coordinated by an undergraduate complainant’s director of student life (DSL) or by a dean at the Graduate School if the complainant is a graduate student.

 For more information regarding No Communication and No Contact Orders, see No Communication and No Contact Order FAQs.